September 2023

 - COST: FREE

-- The recording will be available to GSP members until Nov.
-20, 2023.
+- The recording will be available for GSP members until March 17, 2025.

 - In-person round table discussion group